City of Darebin: Demographics of Darebin

 26% of Darebin residents also arrived in Australia within the last 5 years.

 Darebin as a region is home to many environmentalists, and this, along with Darebin's proximity to the Melbourne CBD, is reflected in the transportation methods used by Darebin residents compared to Melbourne as a whole.
 Most residents still drive to work, with 50.1% of residents driving alone to work, however this is 10% lower than the Greater Melbourne average.
 Furthermore, 14.2% of Darebin residents travel to work by bus, compared to 11.9% in the rest of Melbourne.
 Darebin residents also walk to work, cycle to work or catch other modes of public transport more often than the rest of Melbourne.
 Since 2006, the largest single increase in transportation use has been in train travel, with 2,423 more residents catching the train, compared to 2,416 new vehicle drivers.
 This is the largest increase in Victoria.

 Arts and entertainment

 Darebin City has an active artist community which is contemporary, experimental and culturally diverse.
 Writers, musicians and visual artists flock to the locality for performance, collaboration and acceptance.
-Notable contributors to the Darebin arts community are locals, Rose Turtle Ertler, Sundown and/or Last Stand, The Contrast, The Melbourne Ukulele Kollective, DIY artshows and housegigs collective, Loveanarchistpress Publishing, Performing Older Women's Circus (POW Circus) and TRAX Arts.
+Notable contributors to the Darebin arts community are locals, Rose Turtle Ertler, Sundown and/or Last Stand, The Contrast, The Melbourne Ukulele Kollective, DIY art shows and house gigs collective, Loveanarchistpress Publishing, Performing Older Women's Circus (POW Circus) and TRAX Arts.

 Darebin celebrates the artistry and diversity of the community with regular festivals and events such as the Darebin Music Feast and the High Vibes festival.
 The city also funds community music, such as the Preston Symphony Orchestra and public artwork, such as the Fairfield Industrial Dog Object.

-The Preston Markets are a central feature of Darebin and attract people from all around the area.
+The Preston Market is a central feature of Darebin and attracts people from all around the area.